UnGuZartex/Blockr/Documentation/UseCases.md

 ### Extensions
 1a.
 When the user hasn't moved over a block in the Program Area
- 1. No action occurs.
+ 1. No further action occurs.

 1b.
 When the user presses another key than the left mouse button
- 1. No action considering deleting occurs.
+ 1. No further action considering deleting occurs.

 1c.
 When the user releases the mouse cursor outside the Program Area and Palette
- 1. No action occurs.
+ 1. No further action occurs.

 1d.
 When the user presses the mouse key and the block is connected to other blocks
  1. The system disconnects the block on it's socket.